WHO WE ARE

 Community Health programs (e.g. TouchPointe, Hospice of Knox County, Opportunity Knox, OhioJobs, MERIT court)

-We also want to support families with a space that can be used as a public learning location, something akin to a hybrid between a community center and a library.
-This space would be available for students to do or receive help with homework, while in a setting that uses natural design to create a relaxed environment we hope to use to support local therapy initiatives and education.
+This space provides a setting that uses natural design to create a relaxed environment we hope to use to support local therapy initiatives and education.
 Studies have shown that having natural elements in design and increasing time with nature & greenspace can:

 Lower blood pressure